digris/doc-openbroadcast-platform/source/application/upload/index.rst

 Overview
 ********

-The upload module allows you to upload and import recordings (audio files) in the library.
+The upload module allows you to upload and import audio files (recordings) in the library.

 To access it, open the **CONTENT** menu and click on **UPLOAD**.